Paridhicodes/FindPaws/README.md

 flutter run
 ```

-## Special instructions to work with the app
+## Special Instructions to Work with the App

 1. The application can only be run on android physical devices.
 Due to the app being heavy, it would not work on virtual emulators.